 A unit of measurement for full-time employment equal to 40 hours per week.
 For example, 60 hours per week of part-time work by employees in a staff category divided by the 40-hour measure equals 1.5 FTEs.
 See: Total FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio

 STAFF INTERNET COMPUTERS:

-These are computers used exclusively by staff to access the internet.
+These are computers with access to the internet used exclusively by staff.
 See: Internet Computers, Public Internet Computers